 3. You’re Dealing With a Hangover

-Ever gone to bed after having a few drinks too many only to wake up drenched in sweat?
+Ever gone to bed after having a few drinks too many, only to wake up drenched in sweat?
 You’re not alone.
 Our bodies respond to alcohol with excessive sweating for a few different reasons.
-First and foremost, research has shown alcohol affects our nervous system negatively, which in turn throws off our body’s ability to sense and regulate body temperature.
+First and foremost, research has shown alcohol negatively affects our nervous system, which in turn throws off our body’s ability to sense and regulate body temperature.
 As such, we sense that we’re hot and flushed, and we sweat in response to that feeling to cool ourselves down.

 Additionally, studies have confirmed that alcohol can speed up the heart rate (and even cause heart rate irregularity).
 This causes blood vessels to widen (known as vasodilation), which moves warm, oxygen-rich blood closer to the surface of our skin—causing the entire body to feel warm and flushed (which can trigger excess sweat).